Blake Nelson Boyd: The Photobooth Projects

 Since the early 1990s, inspired by Andy Warhol's use of photobooth pictures in the early 1960s, Boyd has been documenting people from all walks of life in photobooth machines worldwide.

 In the mid-Nineties he conceived and pursued a photobooth opus in three parts.
 Taylor Mead, Billy Name, and London Underground.
 Both of the Warhol Superstar series were staged in local public photobooths (New Orleans and Slidell) and achieved by costuming Mead and Name as actual pop characters, as in the Warhol silk-screens, with references to the Warhol films in which the two had performed.

 Boyd lived in London in 1996 and spent two months using public photobooths, mostly at tube stations, to take portraits of people from the streets.
 London Underground is a timely documentation of British street-life in the 90's, now fading, the punks, the Bobbies, the skinheads.
 This residency also introduced Boyd to the Young British Artists (Y.B.A.s), who he was able to document at the beginning of their movement.
+Boyd's portrait of Lady Martha Sitwell, when she was living on the streets, has been featured in the April 8, 2024 issue of the Times of London and Bravo reality TV show, Ladies of London: The New Reign, Episode 1.

 A selection from the Billy Name series was published in Lid magazine, issue thirteen, 2011.